Logo

 Johann Sebastian Bach's influence was felt in the next generation of early Romantic composers.

-In Germany all throughout the century, Johann Sebastian Bach was coupled to nationalist feelings, and the composer was inscribed in a religious revival.
+In 19th-century Germany, Johann Sebastian Bach was coupled with nationalist feeling, and he was inscribed in a religious revival.

-In England, Johann Sebastian Bach was coupled to an existing revival of religious and baroque music.
+In England, Johann Sebastian Bach was coupled with a revival of religious and baroque music.

 Johann Sebastian Bach's music was extensively listened to, performed, broadcast, arranged, adapted, and commented upon in the 1990s.